jimahlstrom/HL2IOBoard/README.md

   * uint8_t fcode2band(uint8_t fcode)

 This converts a frequency code to a band code.
 A band code is a single frequency code for each band.
-It is as close to the band frequency as possible.
-All other frequency codes are assigned to the closest band code.
-A table of band codes is in hl2ioboard.h.
-You can use the band code to select antennas, or you can use the frequency code directly.
+See below.

   * void ft817_band_volts(uint8_t band_code)